-In spectacularly bureaucratic fashion, the FCC just voted to start the formal consideration of its horrible net neutrality rules.
-That means the floor is now open for public comment, and the future of the internet is at stake.
+Though it's been a few months since the FCC voted to move forward with its horrible net neutrality rules, we're now getting close to the finish line.
+The (extended) public comment period ends September 10, and the future of the internet is at stake.
 In fact, it's up to you.
 "But how do I comment?" you ask, "How do I politely but firmly express my rage as a member of the public?"
 Let us show you the way.

 This post originally appeared on Gizmodo on May 15th.
-We're going to repost it every day until the comment period ends on September 10th.
+We've been reposting it until the public comment period ends on September 10th.

 Step one: Visit FCC.gov/comments and find the proceeding with the title "Protecting and Promoting the Open Internet."
 It should be the one on top and should also have over 20,000 filings in the last 30 days.